jbosstm/transaction-analyser/README.md

                 <level name="TRACE"/>
             </logger>

-Also, set the TRACE level on the periodic-rotating-file-handler, by adding the "<level name="TRACE"/>" block.
+Also, set the TRACE level on the periodic-rotating-file-handler, by adding the `<level name="TRACE"/>` block.
 This ensures that the transaction manager's
 TRACE logging appears in the standalone/log/server.log file.

             <periodic-rotating-file-handler name="FILE" autoflush="true">